Sahyog -Sangharsh, MAHARASHTRA

 Kalkulum School won the “best school in the block” award and 2 national merit scholarship awards for 3 students in 2014-2017.

 Ashray Akruti, TELANGANA

 Ashray Akruti is a registered non-profit organization working in the area of hearing impairment and offers education to 350 children with hearing impairment through its 3 centers in Hyderabad, Telangana.
 The organization envisions a society where people with disability lead a life of dignity with equal rights and equitable access to opportunities and services.
 It has a full-fledged hearing diagnostic facility, and offers sponsored cochlear implant surgeries and speech therapy to needy children.

 The ‘Pre-school and early intervention center’ was established in 2015 and focuses on comprehensive evaluation of the child, amplification, development of auditory and speech-language skills, and family counseling.
 The project aims to improve the reach of its intervention services at an early age among poor and lower middle class sections of society.
 To overcome challenges associated with migratory nature of jobs of parents and to ensure that children receive uninterrupted services, Ashray Akruti set up residential facilities for girls and boys.

-In 2017, the Danbury Chapter aims to raise funds towards the preschool program so children can be mainstreamed into appropriate schools at an early age.
-The Chapter will also provide financial support to the residential facility.
+In 2017, the Danbury Chapter disbursed ~$13,000 towards the preschool program so children can be mainstreamed into appropriate schools at an early age.
+The Chapter also provided financial support to the girls’ residential facility.